-Currently specific EPPO guidance is available for mating disruptors (EPPO standard PP1/264(1) Mating disruption pheromones).
+Guidance specific for mating disruption pheromones is available in EPPO standard PP1/264(2).
 Many of the principles in this standard are also relevant for semiochemicals that have a different mode of action than mating disruption.

 Trial setup may depend for a large part on behaviour and mobility of pests, and how these are affected by the semiochemical.
 It is possible that for a certain pheromone only incomplete guidance is available.
-It is advisable to contact Ctgb or schedule an RFM meeting if more information is required.
+It is advisable to contact Ctgb or schedule a PSM if more information is required.
 When deviating from GEP and/or EPPO standards, the applicant should give a clear justification for the use of alternative (trial) data.
 Valid data from other sources, e.g. published papers and laboratory studies, may be used to supplement this data.